Micro-Novelty/Custom-Geometric-Learning-For-ML-/README.md

 entropy = -np.sum(distance * np.log2(distance))
 ```

-Here distance is used to prevent negative value in order not to prevent underflow.
+Here distance is used to prevent negative value in order to prevent underflow.

 ●.
 KL Divergence: